 - Support and assistance in navigating the GVSU sexual misconduct system, if you choose

-- Support and assistance in participating in a Title IX investigation
+- Support and assistance in participating in University resolution

-- Support and assistance in academic, housing, employment or other accommodations
+- Referrals for assistance in academic, housing, employment or other accommodations

 - Offering education about medical options and procedures, including evidence collection